hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-4-symbols-and-variables.rst

 :You Type: ``fill-column``
 :Result: ``70``

-(It might not be ``70`` - but it probably will be). ``fill-column`` is a variable in eLisp with global scope.
+(It might not be ``70`` - but it probably will be). ``fill-column`` is a variable in Elisp with global scope.
 Later on we will see how this sort of variable will be used and have its value changed.

 Variables don't just exist with default values.
 If you try and use a random symbol in an expression it will fail.